Chart Color Schemes

 Educational attainment in Maryland - Fletcher - Minmi aligns closely with national averages, showing typical qualification patterns and performance metrics

 In Maryland's Fletcher-Minmi region, as of a recent study, 23.8% of residents aged 15 and above held university degrees, compared to NSW's 32.2%.
-This discrepancy suggests potential for educational development.
+This indicates potential for educational development.
 Bachelor degrees were the most common at 16.0%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.1%).
-Vocational credentials were prominent, with 37.6% of residents aged 15 and above holding such qualifications - advanced diplomas accounted for 10.2% and certificates for 27.4%.
+Vocational credentials were prominent, with 37.6% of residents aged 15 and above holding them, including advanced diplomas (10.2%) and certificates (27.4%).

 Frequently Asked Questions - Education